 - Past behavior-—previous downloads, purchases, engagement; e.g., if the customer has downloaded a white paper, businesses might suggest a webinar

-- Customized customer relationship management data; e.g., an automated email from a supplier asking for an update on their inventory when a stocked unit count goes lower than the set threshold
+- Customized customer relationship management data; e.g., a targeted email from a supplier asking for an update on their inventory when a stocked unit count goes lower than the set threshold

 Here’s how Worx uses triggered emails to remind customers what they recently viewed and recommend other relevant products they might like.

-It’s hard for these types of automated emails to be perceived as irrelevant when the business is simply reminding customers what they just looked at.
+It’s hard for these types of triggered emails to be perceived as irrelevant when the business is simply reminding customers what they just looked at.

 4. Faster Segmenting and Scheduling